FIFA 19: Story

 Alex and Danny play in the Champions League group stage matches.
-Alex's group include Tottenham Hotspur or Manchester United (Hunter faces Manchester United if his Premier League club previously was Tottenham Hotspur; Hunter faces Tottenham Hotspur if he didn't choose that club in previous games), Olympique de Marseille and Sporting CP while Danny's group involves his brother Terry's team Paris Saint-Germain (he moved there from Juventus in the transfer window), Ajax and Shakhtar Donetsk.
+Alex's group include Tottenham Hotspur or Manchester United (Hunter faces Manchester United if his Premier League club previously is Tottenham Hotspur; Hunter faces Tottenham Hotspur if he didn't choose that club in previous games), Olympique de Marseille and Sporting CP while Danny's group involves his brother Terry's team Paris Saint-Germain (he moved there from Juventus in the transfer window), Ajax and Shakhtar Donetsk.
 Both Alex and Danny's teams make it out of their groups and are drawn at opposite ends of the bracket.
 By this point Alex has become increasingly caught up in his brand and sponsor duties from his agents demands and the increasing fame is starting to drive a wedge between his family.
 This is further seen when Kim comes to visit Alex before the World Cup and Alex does not go to pick her up from the airport due to him being too busy with his new clothing brand, much to both Kim and his mother's dismay.
 Due to this, Alex is dropped from both the starting XI and substitutes before the second-leg of the first knockout round in the Champions League against Borussia Dortmund, meaning he has to fight his way back to the starting lineup to regain his manager's trust.
 At the same time Danny is also having agent issues as his friend Ringo and his agent Michael which results in both agents having an argument over Danny wanting a new house or not, with the player given a choice as to which person he sides with.
+If Danny sides with Michael, he tells Ringo to leave, and Michael discovers that Ringo put Danny in debt, but that he can recover financially.
+If Danny sides with Ringo, Michael is fired, but Danny learns that Ringo put him on the verge of bankruptcy, prompting Danny to cut ties with Ringo.

 Alex and Beatriz then go to visit Kim before the first Women's World Cup knockout game and Beatriz, having been impressed by Kim's abilities, tells her that she should go pro and not go to college.
 Back in the Champions League, Alex faces Juventus in the quarterfinal and Manchester United or Manchester City in the semifinal (Hunter only faces Manchester United if his Premier League club previously was Manchester City; Hunter faces Manchester City if he didn't choose that club in previous games) and Danny faces A.S.
 Roma in the round of 16, Bayern Munich in quarterfinal and once again, his brother's side PSG in the semifinal.
 Both defeat their rivals and progress to the Champions League Final.